jlawcordova/jlawcordova.github.io/_posts/2022-01-08-mocking-apis-with-prism.md

 Creating APIs can have two different approaches of development - [code-first approach and design-first approach](https://swagger.io/blog/api-design/design-first-or-code-first-api-development).

-In the code-first approach, developers immediate get started on working on the API code once requirements are defined.
+In the **code-first approach**, developers immediate get started on working on the API code once requirements are defined.
 As a result, the API build and its specification become available after coding the API.
 If issues are found by API clients or users, the code changes are made by the API developers and another build and documents would be generation.
 This can become cumbersome if a lot of revisions occur in this approach and could lead to lag times for the clients while they wait for a build to be created.

-In the design-first approach, the API specification (usually using [OpenAPI specification](https://swagger.io/specification/)) is created first before implementing the API.
+In the **design-first approach**, the API specification (usually using [OpenAPI specification](https://swagger.io/specification/)) is created first before implementing the API.
 The API specification goes through a review and is verified first before proceeding with actual API development.
 This way, issues can be detected early in the development phase.

 With the design-first approach, some tooling will help so that API clients can immediately try the API out even with only just the specification implemented.
-This is where Prism comes in.
+One such tool is **Prism**.

 ## What is Prism?

-[Prism](https://meta.stoplight.io/docs/prism/ZG9jOjYx-overview) is a tool used to mock APIs provided that it has an OpenAPI specification.
-With Prism, a fake or mock API server can be created to which API clients can integrate with before the actual API server is implemented.
+[Prism](https://meta.stoplight.io/docs/prism/ZG9jOjYx-overview) is a tool used to mock APIs that have an OpenAPI specification.

+In line with the design-first approach, a fake or mock API server can be created using Prism to which API clients can integrate with before the actual API server is implemented.
 This allows for parallel development between the API and frontend developers.
 This approach also allows developers to find issues and get feedback very early on in the development.

 ## Prism in Action
 Suppose you're taking a design-first approach to create an API for a food delivery app.
-You start with making the OpenAPI specification (foodkoala.yml) for that API which appears as follows:
+You start by making the OpenAPI specification (`foodkoala.yml`) for that API which appears as follows:

 {% highlight yml %}
 openapi: '3.0.2'